Henry Walter Bates: Life

 Bates was born in Leicester to a literate middle-class family.
-However, like Wallace, T.H.
-Huxley and Herbert Spencer, he had a normal education to the age of about 13 when he became apprenticed to a hosiery manufacturer.
+However, like Wallace, Thomas Henry Huxley and Herbert Spencer, he had a normal education to the age of about 13 when he became apprenticed to a hosiery manufacturer.
 He joined the Mechanics' Institute (which had a library), studied in his spare time and collected insects in Charnwood Forest.
 In 1843 he had a short paper on beetles published in the journal Zoologist.

-Bates became friends with Wallace when the latter took a teaching post in the Leicester Collegiate School.
+He became friends with Wallace when the latter took a teaching post in the Leicester Collegiate School.
 Wallace also became a keen entomologist, (his first interest had been plants) and he read the same kind of books as Wallace, and as Darwin, Huxley and no doubt many others had.
 These included Thomas Robert Malthus on population, James Hutton and Charles Lyell on geology, Darwin's The Voyage of the Beagle, and above all, the anonymous Vestiges of the Natural History of Creation (by Robert Chambers), which put evolution into everyday discussion amongst literate folk.
 They also read William H. Edwards's Voyage Up the River Amazons on his Amazon expedition, and this started them thinking that a visit to the region would be exciting, and might launch their careers.